LinuxBozo/jsonresume-theme-kendall/README.md

-#jsonresume-theme-bootstrap-icons
+#jsonresume-theme-kendall

-A fork of the [uber-classy](https://github.com/JaredCubilla/jsonresume-theme-classy) theme for JSONResume, to rework it into Bootstrap and add some personal flair, particularly around patent-type publications.
+A theme for JSONResume, that relies on Bootstrap and FontAwesome, added with some personal flair.

 ## Usage